What is Federal Work Study?

 - Choose which original, unexpired document(s) to present from the List of Acceptable Documents on page 4 at Federal I-9.
 You may present either one selection from List A or a combination of one selection from List B and one selection from List C.

-- Take this completed letter AND acceptable original document(s) to the Financial Aid Office located in the Bennett Student Services Center, or the Administration Building on Centerville Campus, to complete a hiring packet prior to your first day of work.
-If you want to have your paycheck direct deposited into your personal bank account, please bring your bank routing and account information or a check.
+- Students are required to have their payroll checks from IHCC directly deposited into a checking or savings account.
+Please bring your bank routing and account information or a blank check, this completed letter, and acceptable original document(s) to the Financial Aid Office located in the Bennett Student Services Center, or the Administration Building on Centerville Campus, to complete a hiring packet prior to your first day of work.
 Completion of hiring forms takes approximately 15-20 minutes.

 How much do I get paid and how many hours can I work?